pawnu/PythonSecurityPipeline/README.md

 *Disclaimer: This project is for demonstration purpose with surface level checks only, do not use it as-is for production*

-> **Declarative checkout SCM** - check out this repository with jenkins pipeline and configuration code

 > **Checkout project** - check out python application project repository with XSS vulnerability

 > **git secret check** - check there is no password/token/keys/secrets accidently commited to project github